-MLS(CO)/CLaMS(India/China) between end of June and end of September.
+- and MLS(CO)/CLaMS(India/China) between end of June and end of September.
 These high correlation coefficients confirm that CLaMS has the capability of simulating the spatial distribution of tropospheric trace gases such as CO and stratospheric trace gases like O3 measured by MLS.
-In the region of the Asian monsoon anticyclone, the correlation coefficients of MLS(O3)/CLaMS(O3) are somewhat higher than those of MLS(CO)/CLaMS(CO).
-5 Reasons for this observation could be deficiencies in MLS CO data (v3) in the lower stratosphere as found by Schwartz et al. (2015), who detect a lack of expected signatures in MLS (v3) CO in the context of double tropopauses e.g. on the poleward edge of the Asian monsoon anticyclone and suggest that these deficiencies could be related to unexpectedly weak equator-to-pole gradients of MLS CO in the lower stratosphere (Hegglin and 10 Tegtmeier, 2015).
+In the region of the Asian monsoon anticyclone, the correlation coefficients of MLS(O3O3)/CLaMS(O3O3) are somewhat higher than those of - MLS(CO)/CLaMS(CO).
+Reasons for that this observation could be deficiencies in MLS CO data (v3) in the lower stratosphere as suggested by Hegglin and Tegtmeier (2015) found by Schwartz et al. (2015), who detect a lack of expected signatures in MLS (v3) CO in the context of double tropopauses e.g. on the poleward edge of the Asian monsoon anticyclone and suggest that these deficiencies could be related to unexpectedly weak equator-to-pole - gradients of MLS CO in the lower stratosphere (Hegglin and Tegtmeier, 2015).
 Differences between MLS(CO)/CLaMS(CO) and MLS(O3)/CLaMS(O3) correlations could also be caused by limitations in the convective transport of CO in ERA-Interim reanalysis data (see discussion in Sect.
 4) or by lower boundary conditions for CO (see Sect.
 2.1).
-To illustrate the good agreement between CLaMS and MLS, the same horizontal cross-sections as in Figs. 2 and 3 at 380 K potential temperature for MLS CO 15 and $O_3$ as well as for CLaMS CO and $O_3$ are shown in the Supplement of this paper.
+To illustrate the good agreement between CLaMS and MLS, the same horizontal cross-sections as in Figs. 2 and 3 at 380 K potential temperature for MLS CO and O3 as well as for CLaMS CO and O3 are shown in the Supplement of this paper.

-The correlation coefficient of MLS(CO)/CLaMS(India/China) increases from 0 to $\approx$ 0.8 during the formation of the Asian monsoon anticyclone, as expected because in the model the tracer has first to be transported from the ground to the UTLS.
-After the breakup of the monsoon anticyclone the correlation coefficient of MLS(CO)/CLaMS(India/China) decreases because further upward transport of the tracer for India/China does not occur due the missing convection in this region and therefore the spatial CO distribution in the UTLS is dominated by other processes.
+A remarkable good correlation between the emission tracers for India/China is simulated in regions where high values of are measured indicating that the emission tracer for India/China is a very good proxy for the spatial distribution of tropospheric trace gases measured in the Asian monsoon anticyclone.
+The correlation coefficient of MLS(CO)/CLaMS(India/China) increases from 0 to \approx 0.8 during the formation of the Asian monsoon anticyclone, as expected because in the model the tracer has first to be transported from the ground to the UTLS.
+After the breakup of the monsoon anticyclone the correlation coefficient of MLS(CO)/CLaMS(India/China) decreases because further upward transport of the tracer for India/China does not occur due the the missing convection in this region and therefore the spatial CO distribution in the UTLS is dominated by other processes.
 During the existence of the Asian monsoon anticyclone, correlation coefficients of MLS(CO)/CLaMS(India/China) between 0.57 and 0.81 are calculated indicating that the spatial distribution of MLS(CO) within the Asian monsoon anticyclone is good represented by the the spatial distribution of the emission tracers for India/China.
 This model tracer is therefore a good proxy for the spatial distribution of tropospheric trace gases measured in the Asian monsoon anticyclone.

-3.1.2 Different phases of the Asian monsoon anticyclone
+10 3.1.2 Different phases of the Asian monsoon anticyclone

-To link the temporal variation of the spatial distribution of the emission tracers to areas of low PV during the entire Asian monsoon period 2012, pattern correlations between PV and the emission tracer for Indian/China (red), the emission tracer Southeast Asia (grey) and CLaMS CO (blue) are calculated as shown in Fig. 5.
-The correlation coefficients are calculated in a region between 15 and 50° N and 0 and 140° E (shown as black rectangle in Fig. 2) at 380 K similar to the MLS/CLaMS correlations described above.
-For each day, CLaMS results and PV are interpolated on 1 $\times$ 1 latitude longitude grid at 380 K and thereafter normalised to one.
+To link the temporal variation of the spatial distribution of the emission tracers also to areas of low PV during the entire Asian monsoon period 2012, pattern correlation correlations between PV and the emission tracer for Indian/China (red), the emission tracer Southeast Asia (grey) and CLaMS CO (blue) are calculated as shown in Fig. 5.
+The correlation coefficients are calculated in a region between 15 and 50° N and 0 and 140° E (shown as black rectangle in Fig. 2) at 380 K similar as for to the MLS/CLaMS correlations described above.
+For each day, CLaMS results and PV are interpolated on 1×1 latitude longitude grid at 380 K and thereafter normalised to one.